10 mighty apps to revolutionize your Podia website

 With your third-party powers combined…

-Your storefront already has its superpower -- your products -- but even the most daring superheroes need a little window dressing to build them up.
+Your website already has its superpower -- your products -- but even the most daring superheroes need a little window dressing to build them up.

-If you’re hesitating about adding third-party applications to your storefront because you’re worried it’s difficult or expensive, hesitate no more.
+If you’re hesitating about adding third-party applications to your site because you’re worried it’s difficult or expensive, hesitate no more.

-Here are ten affordable and tested applications you can drop into your storefront:
+Here are ten affordable and tested applications you can drop into your website: